 - Unscrew the canister from the filter head.
-(There will be water inside the canister.)
-Remove the large O-ring seal from the canister.
+(There will be water inside the canister.) - Remove the large O-ring seal from the canister.
 Check seal for damage, wipe clean and set aside.
 Discard the used filter cartridge. - Wash the inside of the canister with dish soap and warm water using a nonabrasive sponge or cloth.
 Rinse thoroughly. - Fill canister about 1/3 with clean water and add a couple of tablespoons of household bleach, then scrub with a sponge or brush to disinfect.
-Rinse thoroughly. - Lubricate the O-ring with clean silicone grease to ensure a proper watertight seal, then place back into the groove at the bottom of the canister threads.
-The O-ring should be replaced every third cartridge change to insure proper sealing. - Insert a new filter cartridge into the canister, then hand tighten the canister securely onto the filter head.
-DO NOT OVER-TIGHTEN. - Turn the Fresh Water Valve to Normal position, turn a faucet on inside the coach, then turn city water on slowly to allow the canister to fill with water.
-Thoroughly flush the system by running the water for twenty (20) minutes. - Check for leaks.
-Finished.
+Rinse thoroughly. - Lubricate the O-ring with clean silicone grease to ensure a proper watertight seal, then place back into the groove at the bottom of the canister threads. - The O-ring should be replaced every third cartridge change to insure proper sealing.
+(See your dealer for replacement cartridges and O-rings.) - Insert a new filter cartridge into the canister, then hand tighten the canister securely onto the filter head.
+DO NOT OVER-TIGHTEN.

+- Turn the Fresh Water Valve to Normal position, next open a faucet inside the coach or the exterior shower, then turn city water on SLOWLY to allow the canister to fill with water. - Thoroughly flush the filtration system by running the water for twenty (20) minutes. - Check for leaks.
+Done.